Dynamical Variational Autoencoders: A Comprehensive Review: Generative model

 \subsection{Structure of dependencies in the generative model}

-In DVAEs, the joint distribution of the sequences of observed and latent vectors is usually defined by using the chain rule, i.e., it is written as a product of conditional distributions over the vectors at different time indices.
+As we will discuss in detail in Section~\ref{sec:VAE-improvements}, a DVAE can be considered a structured or hierarchical VAE in which both observed and latent variables are a set of ordered vectors, and the ordering is imposed by time.
+However, the natural order present in the data does not imply a unique possible structure of variable dependencies for a DVAE generative (or inference) model.
+In fact, in DVAEs, the joint distribution of the observed and latent vector sequences is usually defined using the chain rule; that is, it is written as a product of conditional distributions over the vectors at different time indices.
 When writing the chain rule, different orderings of the random vectors can be arbitrarily chosen.
-This is an important point because the choice of the ordering when writing the chain rule defines how we sample from the generative model.
-Let us consider the following very simple example:
+This is an important point because the choice of ordering when applying the chain rule yields different practical implementations, which result in different sampling processes.

+A natural choice for ordering dependencies at generation is to use a \emph{causal} model.
+In the present context, a generation (or inference) model is said to be causal if the distribution of the generated (or inferred) variable at time $t$ depends only on its values at previous time indices and/or on the values of the other variables at time $t$ and at previous time indices.
+If the dependency is only over future time indices, the model is said to be \emph{anticausal}, and if the dependency combines the past, present, and future of the conditioning variables, the model is said to be \emph{noncausal}.